OfficeDev/teams-toolkit-samples/NPM-search-connector-M365/README.md

 Then an adaptive card will be inserted to the message you are composing.
 ![NPM Search Adaptive Card in Teams](images/npm-search-adaptive-card-in-teams.png)

-## Use the app in Outlook Web Access
+## Use the app in Outlook Web Client
-To preview your app running in Outlook Web Access, log in to [outlook.com](https://www.outlook.com) using credentials for your test tenant.
+To preview your app running in Outlook Web Client, log in to [outlook.com](https://www.outlook.com) using credentials for your test tenant.
 Click on **New message**.
 Open the **Messaging extensions** flyout menu on the bottom of the composition window.
 Your message extension will be listed.
 You can invoke it from there and use it just as you would while composing a message in Outlook.
 ![Outlook Web Compose Message Extensions](images/outlook-web-compose-message-extensions.png)

 ## Architecture